Sir Richard Lambert, Chair

 He is an Honorary Vice-President of the UK Chartered Institute of Linguists and is actively involved in policy matters relating to the teaching of modern foreign languages.
 He chaired the 'Born Global' MFL research project (on behalf of the British Academy for the Humanities and Social Sciences).
 He is a Director of the London Symphony Orchestra and an Honorary Fellow of Lincoln College, Oxford.

-Gareth Jenkins is the Director of UK Poverty Policy, Advocacy and Campaigns at Save the Children.
-He was previously Head of Campaigns and External Affairs for Save the Children's UK programme which is focused on tackling child poverty in the UK.
-Before joining Save the Children he worked in policy and public affairs at the NSPCC, and before that worked for seven years in advertising, creating campaigns for government and commercial clients.
+Steven McIntosh is the Director of UK Poverty Policy, Advocacy and Campaigns at Save the Children.
+He was previously Head of Government Relations for Save the Children's UK programme which is focused on tackling child poverty in the UK.
+Before joining Save the Children he worked in policy and public affairs at Carers UK.

 Russell Hobby is CEO of Teach First, a founding member of the FEA.